By Appointment Only

-In 1988 Krishnabai founded the Center for Sexual Abuse Counseling (CSAC) as a way to serve adult survivors of child sexual abuse and their partners.
-It evolved into the Center for Counseling (CFC) as the needs and focus of her clients grew beyond the specific issue of sexual abuse.
-She now serves people who have a broad range of issues which may or may not include sexual abuse.
-Current services include individual counseling, group counseling, advanced group training, couples counseling, therapist supervision and training, and a speaker service.
+Krishnabai founded the Center for Sexual Abuse Counseling (CSAC) in 1988 as a way to serve adult survivors of child sexual abuse and their partners.
+It evolved into the Center for Counseling (CFC) as the needs and focus of her clients grew beyond that specific issue.
+People with all life issues are welcome at the CFC.

 The core of her work is the discovery and expression of the authentic Self.
 She focuses on the identification, expression, and resolution of emotions, commitment to honesty and the use of remedial education and information.

 For many clients, therapy is the place they use to practice new and healthier ways of relating to themselves, others and the world.
-It is their laboratory in which they recreate themselves as a more authentic Self.
-The trust they develop in the therapeutic relationship is then practiced and strengthened in their other, peer relationships as they transition out of individual counseling.
+It is their laboratory in which they recreate themselves into a more authentic Self.
+The trust they develop in the therapeutic relationship is then practiced and strengthened in their other peer relationships as they transition out of individual counseling.

 In the course of individual counseling, clients often find that the changes they are going through effect the people closest to them.
 In the working out of the unique issues of their relationships, clients sometimes find it useful to seek occasional or regular short term counseling with their partners.